3/28/2025

 Dan Matlow

 Yeah, I think broadening our capabilities and going deeper in our customer set is the same thing.
-The more solutions we can get, the more comprehensive we can talk to those customers and the more narratives we can have of, okay, you got this one product, here's some ideas of how to extend this into others and, you know, what our approaches are and what we can do for you as an organization.
-So we look at all the pathways of patients and how they move through the healthcare system and all the different ideas that, you know, people have come up with in terms of streamlining that approach, be it from an analytical perspective or from an end user's perspective or how they can streamline those processes and make it better.
-And we look for evidence that those solutions have been rolled out at customers and customers are actually getting the benefits of those systems and it's comprehensive enough for us to continue to grow those solutions out there.
-The pathways are really big, right?
-There's lots of different ideas and approaches on how we can get patients moving more effectively through the healthcare system on the patient flow side and we're looking for solutions all the time on how that can help.
-On the EHR system, on the EHR front, we're just looking for similar systems that might be a little lighter weight that will eventually upgrade to a higher value based system such as Trit and trying to get that install base and see what we can do to lift that.
-We've been successful in doing that in Canada and we're looking for acquisitions where we can continue to do that.
+The more solutions we can get, the more comprehensive we can talk to those customers and the more narratives we can have of, okay, you got this one product.
+Here's some ideas of how to extend this into others and what our approaches are and what we can do for you as an organization.
+So we look at all the pathways of patients and how they move through the healthcare system. all the different ideas that people have come up with in terms of streamlining that approach, be it from an analytical perspective or from an end user's perspective or how they can streamline those processes and make it better.
+And we look for evidence that those solutions have been rolled out at customers and customers are actually getting the benefits of those system and it's comprehensive enough for us to continue to grow those solutions, um, out there.
+So there's, yeah, there, you know, the pathways are really big, right?
+There's lots of different, um, ideas and approaches on how we can get patients moving more effectively through the healthcare system on the patient flow side.
+And we're looking for solutions all the time on, on how that, um, how that can help.
+And, uh, On the HR system we are just on the HR front we're just looking for similar systems that might be a little lighter weight that will eventually upgrade to a higher.
+Value based system, such as trading and trying to get that install base and see what we can do to lift that we've been successful and do that in Canada and we're looking for acquisitions, where we continue to continue to do that.

 speaker